FatMamas/RiceSlave/README.md

 # RiceSlave
-Instagram #hashtag scraper for Rice
+Instagram #hashtag scraper for Rice.
+Python2 only.